-The new Stellaris: Federations expansion is out with a trio of new features for the title.
-One of them, Origins, allows you to give your species its own starting point in the universe.
-Is your civilization rising from a post-apocalyptic past, now departing to the stars from a Tomb World?
-Or maybe you’re like the Quarians from Mass Effect, forever roaming space in orbital habitats, never to inhabit a planet?
-Our Stellaris Origins guide explains what the origins are, the effect they’ll have on your gameplay, and gives some recommendations and tips for each.
+The new Stellaris: Overlord expansion is finally here and brings the largest new batch of Origins the game has seen since Federations.
+That’s five new Stellaris Origins in total.
+All of which have a huge impact on how you play the game from the very beginning.
+As ever, your civilization can rise from a post-apocalyptic past, departing to the stars from a Tomb World.
+Or maybe you’re like the Quarians from Mass Effect, forever roaming space in orbital habitats, never to inhabit a planet.
+But Overlord adds things like a Quantum Catapult and psionic overseers to the mix.
+Our Stellaris Origins guide explains what each of these starting states are — plus the effect they have on your gameplay — and gives some recommendations and tips for each.

 A stable planetary unification has allowed this civilization to prosper and grow.